*FAQs at the bottom of article*

 Who could forget that smoldering stare from Byron Sully?
 He helped Dr. Quinn adjust to frontier life.
 This suave outdoorsman was more than an actor at the time.
 Additionally, Joe Lando insisted on doing almost all of his own stunts.
 Lando worked to make the character feel more real, adding that he may never have an opportunity again to get paid to eat worms or run on top of a moving train.

-He began working in the late ‘80s and gained attention for his heartthrob, Jake Harrison in the soap, One Life to Live.
+He began working in the late ‘80s and gained attention for his role as heartthrob Jake Harrison in the soap, One Life to Live.
 But it was Byron Sully that made the actor a household name and object of every woman’s affections.
 Dr. Quinn, Medicine Woman was one of three pilots offered to him by CBS.
-His reason for choosing was simple, saying quote, “I got to play a cowboy.”
+His reason for choosing was simple, saying “I got to play a cowboy.”

 In addition, Lando grew his hair out for the role and the chemistry between him and Seymour was electric.
 Their relationship became central to the show’s appeal.
 Some of the best episodes were relationship milestones, a fan favorite being Sully’s proposal.

 After Dr. Quinn, Lando served as executive producer and lead actor for the short-lived show, High Ground in 2000.
 In 2014, the page Funny or Die recruited him and the rest of the Dr. Quinn, Medicine Woman cast for a parody skit: “Dr. Quinn, Morphine Woman.”
-Lando then joined the soap opera, The Bold and the Beautiful in 2018.
-Along with acting, the 59-year-old enjoys spending time outdoors with his wife and four children.
+Lando then joined the soap opera, The Bold and the Beautiful in 2018 and we last saw him in that role in 2023.
+Along with acting, the 61-year-old enjoys spending time outdoors with his wife and four children.
+His most recent acting role was in the 2020 TV movie, A Very Charming Christmas Town.

 Nostalgia as Medicine